Introduction to KNN Algorithm

 Before seeing what are the factors to consider while choosing K value we have to understand how does the value of K influence of algorithm.

-These are the plots of the same data set with varying K values, K-value is 1 for the plot on the left top corner and highest for the plot on the right bottom corner.
+These are the plots of the same data set with varying K values, K-value is 1 for the plot on the left top corner and the highest for the plot on the right bottom corner.
 If we examine carefully we can understand that the boundary of the classification algorithm becomes smooth as the value of K increases.
 That is the Value of K is directly proportional to the smoothness of the boundary.
 So from this, we can understand that if K value is set to 1 then the training model will overfit the data and if the K value is set to a large number then it will underfit the data.
 To choose an optimal value of K we need to check the validation error with multiple K – values and choose one with the minimum error.

 Steps to Implement the KNN Algorithm in Python

-So far here we have learnt the theoretical part of the K Nearest Neighbour’s algorithm now let us see practically by learning how to implement in python.
+So far here we have learnt the theoretical part of the K Nearest Neighbour’s algorithm now let us see it practically by learning how to implement it in python.